Glitch: The Rise & Fall of HQ Trivia

-Glitch: The Rise & Fall of HQ Trivia is a 2023 American documentary film directed by Emmy Award-winning filmmaker Salima Koroma.
-It follows HQ Trivia, the trivia mobile game developed by Vine creators Rus Yusupov and Colin Kroll.
+Glitch: The Rise & Fall of HQ Trivia is a 2023 American documentary film directed by filmmaker Salima Koroma.
+It was produced by former HQ Trivia employees, and is largely guided by the voice of former HQ host Scott Rogowsky.
+The film follows HQ Trivia, the trivia mobile game developed by Vine creators Rus Yusupov and Colin Kroll.

-The film had its world premiere on CNN on March 5, 2023, and will be available to stream on HBO Max beginning April 6, 2023.
+The film had its world premiere on CNN on March 5, 2023, and became available to stream on Max, the successor to HBO Max, beginning on July 20, 2023.
+In September 2023, it was removed from the streaming service after it was revealed that the film included doctored evidence.

 Synopsis

 The film chronicles the rise and fall of HQ Trivia, the "game show on your phone" app.

 People interviewed in the film include former HQ hosts Scott Rogowsky and Sharon Carpenter, along with technology journalists and experts such as Scott Galloway, Laurie Segall, and Taylor Lorenz.

-Release
+Release and Cancellation

 The film had its world premiere on CNN on March 5, 2023.
-Boosted by the film, CNN outpaced MSNBC and Fox News during primetime that evening, claiming the number one spot in the coveted 25-54 demo.
+However, in September 2023, the film was removed from the streaming platform after it was revealed that at least one key piece of evidence in the documentary had been doctored.
+The evidence led Warner Bros.
+Discovery to pull the film from distribution.

-Reception
+Reception and controversies

+Critical reception

+The film has an 88% approval rating on the review aggregator website Rotten Tomatoes.
+It was selected as a New York Times "Critic's Pick," with Calum Marsh praising Glitch as "slyer and smarter than some of its paint-by-numbers dramatized contemporaries," and describing the film as a "smart, briskly funny documentary."

 Nate Adams of The Only Critic called the documentary "terrific" and "a must-see."
 In his review, Adams wrote, "Director Salima Koroma has assembled a nice parade of familiar faces within the tech sector to offer valuable logistics and understanding that paved the way for HQ’s massive blow-up and eventual death."
 Nick Schager, the Entertainment Critic for The Daily Beast called the documentary "entertaining."
 In his review, Schager wrote, "The cautionary tale is a familiar one.
 But it’s told with enough flashy verve and humor, along with a gossipy bombshell audio recording, to play as a breezy non-fiction look back at a phenom that had its 15 minutes—or, at least, enough time to get through an evening’s worth of quiz questions—in the smartphone spotlight."